BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_05.md

 - I won it.
 (Neutral)
 - I stole it.
 (Adam -1)

 All those glowing rocks around can be [mined for items](#mining-item-probabilities), just like in 4th gen. If you save in front of a rock and press F12, you can reset the items within.
+It's worth considering resetting until you get an *Odd Keystone* for a quest a bit later.

 Break all the rocks, talk to Adam, and use the *Blast Powder* he gives you.
 Head left and talk to him again.